 Why it works: Students focus on the target sound and/or combining the target sound with other letters to create whole words.

 Practice getting started with blends, etc. Use index cards and write the words, then fold them in half after the onset.
+Students read the onset first, then open to read the whole word.

 Why it works: Students practice getting their mouths ready-focusing on the onset before blending it with the end of the word.
 This is especially helpful for students who struggle with getting started with unknown words.